Aioi Bridge: History

 The bridge was built in 1932 for streetcars.
 It's approximately 120 meters in length and spans the Honkawa and Motoyasu rivers.

 The Enola Gay targeted the bridge, releasing the bomb once it was within its sights.
-The bomb deviated from its intended target, missing the bridge by 240 meters and hitting the Shima hospital instead.
+The bomb deviated from its intended target, missing the bridge horizontally by 240 meters and detonating over the Shima Hospital instead.
 While not destroyed by the atomic blast, the bridge sustained significant damage.
 Following the explosion, a person who survived the event described witnessing the Aioi Bridge being lifted several meters into the air, only to settle back down onto its foundation afterward.

 After the war, the bridge was repaired and remained in service for nearly four decades before it was replaced in 1983 by a new bridge resembling the original.
 A surviving portion of a floor girder from the original bridge was subsequently donated to the Hiroshima Peace Memorial Museum.

 The longer part of the bridge crosses the Ōta River just to the north of the island, containing the district of Nakajima-cho.
 The downstroke of the "T" links the main bridge to the island and is also the north entrance to the Hiroshima Peace Memorial Park.